developer-friendly/blog/docs/posts/0010-cert-manager.md

 If you have deployed any reverse proxy in the pre-Kubernetes era, you might have, at some point or another, bumped into the issuance and renewal of TLS certificates.
-The trivial approach, back in the days as well as even today, was to use [certbot].
+The trivial approach, back in the days as well as even today, was to use `certbot`[^1].
 This command-line utility abstracts you away from the complexity of the underlying CA APIs and deals with the certificate issuance and renewal for you.

 Certbot is created by the Electronic Frontier Foundation (EFF) and is a great tool for managing certificates on a single server.
-However, when you're working at scale with many applications and services, you will benefit from the automation and integration that [cert-manager] provides.
+However, when you're working at scale with many applications and services, you will benefit from the automation and integration that cert-manager[^2] provides.

 cert-manager is a Kubernetes-native tool that extends the Kubernetes API with custom resources for managing certificates.
-It is built on top of the [Operator pattern], and is a graduated project of the [CNCF].
+It is built on top of the Operator Pattern[^3], and is a graduated project of the CNCF[^4].

-With cert-manager, you can fetch and renew your TLS certificates with ease, passing them along to the [Ingress] or [Gateway] of your platform to host your applications securely over HTTPS without losing the comfort of hosting your applications in a Kubernetes cluster.
+With cert-manager, you can fetch and renew your TLS certificates behind automation, passing them along to the Ingress[^5] or Gateway[^5] of your platform to host your applications securely over HTTPS without losing the comfort of hosting your applications in a Kubernetes cluster.